-We will identify the resources to progressively reduce class size and provide professional development in differentiation of instruction, initially at the primary and middle school levels, to ensure that students receive the individual attention necessary to improve their academic performance, enhance their sense of connection to adults in the school, and personalize their learning environment.
+We will develop a plan that gives schools an opportunity-and a financial incentive-to partner with central office to progressively reduce average class size, initially at the Primary and middle school levels.
+We will bolster class-size reduction by providing professional development in differentiation of instruction to ensure that students receive the individual attention necessary to improve their academic performance, enhance their sense of connection to adults in the school, and personalize their learning environment.